dxiai/zhaw-living_lab/readme.md

-# Overall ZHAW data archives data extraction
+# Data harvesting from ZHAW data archives
 For this project data from four ZHAW data archives shall be extracted and analysed.
 Structure and acessibility of all four archives is different.
 Therefore different data harvesting merthods will be used.
 Each of them will be explained in the course of this project.